-That didn’t stop me from trying, again and again I watched, pseudo-lived through what I already had until I blinked in a memory then opened my eyes for real.
-At least, it felt like I did, and I hadn’t felt anything more than an echo since whatever vehicle smacked the life out of my body.
+That didn’t stop me from trying, again and again I watched, pseudo-lived through what I already had until I blinked in memory then opened my eyes for real.
+At least, it felt like I did, and I hadn’t felt anything more than an echo since life had been smacked from my body.

-No matter what I thought had happened darkness remained true, the absence of light was the only thing; the void heat-wave shimmered, and as if in response to my confusion, a small square of light appeared.
-It grew, magnified until white was all I saw, had become the new black.
+The void heat-wave shimmered, and as if in response to my confusion, a small square of light appeared.
+It grew, magnified until white had become the new black, was all I saw.

 ‘CONGRATULATIONS!
 YOU WON!’

 Said a canned female voice as letters, bright red and big, spelled out the message in time: